flipz357/flipz357.github.io/_posts/2023-10-04-hacking-a-metric.md

 #### Can we trust previous AMR evaluation results? 🤔

 Mostly, I would say yes.
-Even though we now have seen that we can hack the full parsing evaluation with a simple trick, there probably hasn’t been an AMR parser that exploited the hack to a significant degree.
-Looking at parsing papers, some of them also seem to use [another Smatch implementation](https://github.com/ChunchuanLv/amr-evaluation-tool-enhanced) that removes duplicate edges and thus fixes the first two little devils.
-Additionally, everyone that's played around with parsers since the introduction of AMR knows that they've much better.
+Even though we're now aware of crucial vulnerabilities in the evaluation, there probably hasn’t been an AMR parser that has exploited them to a significant degree.
+Looking at parsing papers, some of them also seem to use [another Smatch implementation](https://github.com/ChunchuanLv/amr-evaluation-tool-enhanced) that removes duplicate edges and drives away the first two 😈😈.
+Also, I guess that everyone that's played around with parsers knows that AMR parsers have gotten much better since their introduction in 2014.
 So the overall progress that the metric showed us over the recent years doesn't seem wrong at all.
-However, for the sake of fairness, and reproducible research, steps should be taken to ensure more valid and meaningful AMR parser evaluations and also parser rankings.
+However, for the sake of fairness, reproducible research, and overall trust in evaluation scores, steps should be taken to ensure improved and safe evaluations.
 So:

 # Can we do better?

 Yes 😊!
-And only a little step needs to be taken for starters.
-Foremost, we should
+And only a little step needs to be taken for starters:

 - Use [Smatch++](https://github.com/flipz357/smatchpp) instead of Smatch to protect against hacks and randomness.
 Smatch++ has **an optimal solver**, and **standardizes AMRs**.
 It fixes all problems that are described above ✅.
 It also provides macro scoring on top of micro scoring to inform us with another score that is less biased by graph size.

-Then I guess I'd be also interesting to consider more ways of evaluating AMRs in the future.
+Beyond that, I guess I'd be also interesting to consider more ways of evaluating AMRs.
 E.g., we might use other metrics (there are other metrics), perform some human analysis of system outputs, or be creative and think of some downstream task evaluations.
-Clearly, structural matching of graphs in many situations isn’t enough, especially when parsers powered by LLMs, have gotten really good.
+Clearly, structural matching of graphs in many situations isn’t enough, especially when parsers powered by LLMs have gotten really good.
 To see a simple failure case of structural matching, just consider AMRs of (near)paraphrase sentences.
-The graphs can differ structurally to a large degree, but they could express almost the same meaning.
-Then current AMR metrics tend to assign a very low score which goes to show that they're pretty coarse.
+The graphs can differ much structurally but express the same meaning.
+Then structural metrics would assign a low score which goes to show that they're pretty coarse.
 Here's some of our research on that: 1. [comparing strong AMR parsers](https://aclanthology.org/2022.eval4nlp-1.4/), 2.
 [Other ways of measuring AMR similarity](https://aclanthology.org/2021.tacl-1.85/).
 There's recently also been interesting papers such as this one on [neural AMR matching](https://aclanthology.org/2023.acl-long.892/) and two works on AMR parsing with interesting parts on evaluation.
 [1.](https://aclanthology.org/2023.acl-short.137) and [2.](https://aclanthology.org/2023.findings-acl.125).

 ## Cite this blog post